Image ALT {ALT}

 Support Your Gut Health with Probiotics

-One simple way to support gut health is by regularly eating fermented dairy products with live cultures, such as:
+A practical way to support gut health is to include fermented dairy products that contain live cultures as a regular part of your diet, such as:

-Make sure the label says “live and active cultures”—this means the product actually contains beneficial probiotics.
+Check the label for phrases such as “live and active cultures,” which indicate that the product contains beneficial probiotic organisms.

 Talk to Your Doctor About Your Nutrition